 Therapy through BetterHelp tends to cost just a fraction of the per-session prices usually associated with traditional, in-person therapy.

 Studies show that online therapy is more cost-effective than in-person therapy, especially when considering added costs like transportation, time off work, childcare, etc.

 Does BetterHelp Take Funds From HSAs?

-- Usually, people can use funds from their HSAs (health saving accounts) to pay for therapy through BetterHelp.
+Usually, people can use funds from their HSAs (health savings accounts) to pay for therapy through BetterHelp.